Grant Resource Studio helps charities, CICs and community organisations build the Funding Knowledge Base that makes AI useful for grants.

 AI Drafting Tools

-Generate text quickly, but with no knowledge of your organisation, your beneficiaries or your funding history.
+Start with the prompt and generate text quickly, but often without enough knowledge of your organisation, beneficiaries, evidence or funding history.

 3